 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
 Investments in mortgage-related securities involve additional risks, such as prepayment risk, as more fully described in the prospectus.

 For more information about the risks associated with each fund, go to its detailed fund information page or read the prospectus.
 Investment allocations for funds of funds may not achieve fund objectives.
 There are expenses associated with the underlying funds in addition to fund-of-funds expenses.
 The funds' risks are directly related to the risks of the underlying funds, as described herein.
 Each target date fund is composed of a mix of American Funds and is subject to the risks and returns of the underlying funds.
 Underlying funds may be added or removed during the year.
-The target allocations are as of September 14, 2012, the funds' inception date, and are subject to the Portfolio Oversight Committee's discretion.
-The funds’ investment advisor anticipates that the funds will invest their assets within a range that deviates no more than 10% above or below these allocations.
+The target allocations are as of January 1, 2015 and are subject to the Portfolio Oversight Committee's discretion.
+The funds’ investment adviser anticipates that the funds will invest their assets within a range that deviates no more than 10% above or below these allocations.
 Investment professionals gradually adjust the portfolio over time so that it becomes more preservation-oriented.
 The funds' allocation strategy does not guarantee that investors' education savings goals will be met.
 The target date is the year in which the beneficiary is expected to begin taking withdrawals.
 Investors and their advisors should periodically evaluate their investment to determine whether it continues to meet their needs.
-Underlying funds may be added or removed during the year.